noInfoPath/noinfopath-restapi/docs/restapi.md

 > NOTE: NoInfoPath Configuration (@noinfopath/noinfopath-config) should be used in conjuction with the feature.
 The the noinfopath-config `readme.md` for more information.

-The NoInfoPath route configuration files make it simple to create new REST End-Points for you application.
+The NoInfoPath route configuration files make it simple to create new REST End-Points for your application.
 The files contain all of the information require to establish the end-points, define what type of backend storage system will be implmented by the end-points, along with any storage type specific configurations.

 Typically you create a configuration file for each namespace that needs be to expose as a REST interface.
 A `namespace` is a route's URI prefix.
 For example given a